-Haussmann 310 is an armchair from 1962 that was created with the idea to give the chesterfield pattern a new expression and visual lightness, but also comfort.
+Haussmann 310 is an armchair from 1962 that was created with the idea to give the Chesterfield pattern a new expression and visual lightness, but also comfort.
 This model combines perfectly with the minimalist or classical style and elegance that it exudes is eternal.
-When introducing this armchairs into a space it is important not to overdo with the amount.
+When introducing these armchairs into a space it is important not to overdo the amount.

 The Fabricius armchair was designed in the seventies.
 It is intended for living rooms and public areas.
 Low and simple, it’s full of retro beauty that is desirable in the latest interiors.
 Whether it is a library, a fireplace area or club seating, you will not go wrong with choosing this armchair.

 To make the atmosphere complete, introduce retro lighting and decorative fabrics and connect everything with other elements in the room through the choice of colors and materials.